Isle of Man Labour Market

-- The unemployment rate for March 2017 is 1.2%, which is a decrease of 0.1% from previous the month February 2017.
+- The unemployment rate for May 2017 is 1%, which is a decrease of 0.1% from the previous month in April 2017.
 The unemployment rate is the proportion of economically active population registered

 - During the month 1,039 job vacancies were notified to the Job

 Centre.
 At the end of the month, 594 remained.
 72% (428) were full time positions and 28% (166) were part time.

-- The unemployment rate is 2%.
+- The International Labour Organisation (ILO) unemployment rate is 2.1%.
 The unemployment rate is the proportion of the economically active population registered as unemployed.
 See methodology section for further details.

 - The registered unemployment figure for this month is the lowest May figure since 2004